Over Memorial weekend, the Wimberley community was struck by historic flooding, causing loss of life, homes and belongings.

 Many local and regional organizations are hosting fund-raising events for the community, with events including art, musicians and more scheduled in the next several weeks.

 For more information about Wimberley, visit www.Wimberley.org.
 If you would like to help with flood recovery, please consider sending a tax-deductible monetary donation to Barnabas Connection, P.O.
-Box 737, Wimberley, TX 78676.
-Online donations can be made on http://barnabasconnects.org/wimberley-flood-2015/
+Box 737, Wimberley, TX 78676, http://barnabasconnects.org/wimberley-flood-2015/ or to My Neighbors Keeper, http://www.mynkwimberley.org/.

 Like the sun breaking through the clouds, the Wimberley community has rallied, providing comfort to those whose hearts are broken, helping those in need and dealing with the aftermath.
 That resiliency and community spirit are one of the many things that make this Hill Country jewel such a wonderful place to live and visit.